xuan3986/academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Postgraduate student of NEL-SLIP
+role: Preparatory postgraduate student at University of Science and Technology of China

 # Organizations/Affiliations to show in About widget
 organizations: